How to Use Wax to Protect Your Firearms Presented by Larry Potterfield | MidwayUSA Gunsmithing

 What are the main benefits of using wax on firearms?

-Use a clean, soft cloth.
-Remove detachable parts like butt plates to seal end grain.
-Apply a small amount of wax and rub it thoroughly into all surfaces and crevices.
+To apply wax, use a clean, soft cloth, remove butt plates and grip caps to seal end grain, apply a small amount of wax, and rub it into all crevices, barrel channels, and action inlets.
+Buff after it dries to a haze.

 More Gunsmithing & DIY Videos You Might Like